Bali Itinerary A Perfect Plan for 2 Weeks in Bali, Indonesia by JetSettingFools.com

 Boats along the sand on Jungut Batu beach on Nusa Lembongan, Bali, Indonesia

-Visiting the Nusa Islands is a top highlight of our 2 Weeks in Bali Itinerary.
-The most popular of the three Nusa Islands, Lembongan has a low-key vibe with numerous options for water activities, coastal exploration and day trips to Nusa Penida.
+Visiting the Nusa Islands is a highlight for many travelers to Bali.
+As the most popular of the three, Lembongan has numerous options for water activities, coastal exploration and places to just chill.

-Many tourists visit Nusa Lembongan on a day trip from mainland Bali, but we know it’s worth spending additional time here.
-Even though it is a small island, there are many places to stay that fit a range of budgets.
+Some tourists visit Nusa Lembongan on a tour from mainland Bali, but we know it’s worth spending additional time here.
+It’s also the ideal launching pad for Nusa Penida Dy Trips.

 Nusa Ceningan